bhauman/lein-figwheel/README.md

 $ lein ring server ;; you are using lein-ring
 ```

-#### Using the REPL
+#### Using the ClojureScript REPL

 When you run `lein figwheel` a REPL will be launched into your application.

+You will need to open your application in a browser in order for the
+REPL to connect and show its prompt.

-This REPL is a little different than other REPLS in that it has live
+This REPL is a little different than other REPLs in that it has live
 compile information from the build process.
 This effectively means
 that you will not have to call `(require` or `(load-namesapce` unless
 it is a namespace that isn't in your loaded application's required
 dependencies.
 In many cases you can just `(in-ns 'my.namespace)` and
 everything you need to access will be there already.

-The REPL doesn't currently have built in readline support.
+The REPL doesn't currently have built-in readline support.
 To have a
 better experience please install **rlwrap**.
 You can to this on OSX
 using brew: `brew install rlwrap`.